COP29, the United Nations climate summit, started in Baku in Azerbaijan on 11 November 2024 and will run until 22 November.

 This COP has been billed as the “finance COP”, because it is time for countries to set a new global climate finance goal.
 To recap - under the Paris Agreement, a pledge was made by developed countries to mobilise US$100 billion per year to assist developing countries mitigate and adapt to climate change – a commitment that was met, after repeated delays, in 2023.

-The new global finance goal – referred to as the collective quantified climate finance goal (NCQG) - is for developed countries to provide climate finance to developing countries to help them cut their greenhouse gas emissions and cope with the impacts of climate change.
+The new global finance goal – referred to as the new collective quantified goal on climate finance (NCQG) - is for developed countries to provide climate finance to developing countries to help them cut their greenhouse gas emissions and cope with the impacts of climate change.

 In the coming days, all eyes will be on whether an agreement can be reached on what the actual amount of climate finance under the NCQG will be (with the G77/China negotiating group pushing for an annual climate finance target of US$1.3 trillion), which countries will be contributors and recipients of the funding; how much will come from public and private sources, and whether it will be in the form of grants or loans.